Kaushik23kp/Java-Plus-DSA-Placement-Course/Lecture-001 - Programming Language/Notes/Lecture1.md

 # Memory Management
 In Java, memory management is the process of allocation and de-allocation of objects, called Memory management.
 Java does memory management automatically.
 Java uses an automatic memory management system called a garbage collector.
+*in java, memory management is process of allocation and deallocation of objects, called memory management

 # Stack Memory vs Heap Memory:
 1. Varaibles are stored in stack memory.